it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic16]

 21\.
 Now we can configurate our API Response body to populate a successful response message with the data fields we are interested in returning to our consumer.
-Go ahead and click the Response button on the integration flow (outlined in the blue box below).
+Go ahead and click the **Response** button on the integration flow (outlined in the blue box below).

 ![alt text][pic17]

 22\.
 Now we will map our API Response keys to the respective values we want our consumer to obtain from Salesforce.
 Let us start with the **AccountID** field.

-* Click on the hamburger icon next to AccountID field. ![alt text][pic18]
+* Click on the blank Account ID field
-* Now you will see the list of **Available mappings.**
+* You will see the list of **Available mappings**, listed by relevance.

-Click on the **Salesforce / Retrieve accounts / Accounts** mapping and select **Account ID.** Repeat the process for the other two data fields.
+Click on **Account ID** under the **Salesforce / Retrieve accounts / Accounts** mapping.
+Repeat the process for the other two data fields.
 After populating all the fields your mapping should match the image attached below.

 ![alt text][pic19]